Santa Rosa, CA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Santa Rosa is $181 per year, which is $78 less than the national average and $84 less than California's state average.
-Below we compare cities similar to Santa Rosa:
+The tangible cost of violent crime is $181 per resident each year in Santa Rosa, which is $78 less than the national average and $84 less than California's state average.
+The comparison below uses cities similar to Santa Rosa:

 • In French Camp, CA, crime costs $748 per person, which is $568 more than in Santa Rosa.